Women in the classroom

 Sexual intercourse/knowing our bodies/understanding our bodies and emotions.

-- Reproduction and Pregnancy
+• Reproduction and pregnancy

 Pregnancy prevention, planning and practicing safe sex.

-- Intro on HIV and HIV/AIDS
+• Introduction to HIV and HIV/AIDS

 Building resilience against climate change